jeraldlyh/discord-ticketing/README.md

 ## Notes
 -   Moderators must be assigned a support role (specified in environment variables) to access the commands.
+-   Sponsors commands are a requested feature for a specific use case. `@Sponsor` roles are required to access these commands.

 ## Environment Variables
 | Name                 | Description                                                                             |